ivankunyankin/intent_suggestions/README.md

 ### References

-The approach was insipred by [this](https://habr.com/ru/post/346578/) work
+The approach was inspired by [this](https://habr.com/ru/post/346578/) work